sameemanvar/Getting-and-cleaning-data/codebook.md

 Dataset contains the following:

-Activity The 30 subject are numbered sequentially from 1 to 30.
+The 30 subject are numbered sequentially from 1 to 30.
 Activity column has 6 types as listed below.

 1.WALKING